winkleramy/Firewise/README.md

 ### Step 4: Develop a three-year plan

-The steering committee will be drafting and circulating a proposed three-year plan in mid-October.
+The steering committee has released a first draft for review, which can be found [here](Firewise%203Year%20Action%20Plan%20-%20Mt%20Bache%20Loma%20Prieta%20Plus.pdf).

 This plan is informed by the community risk assessment and by the shared concerns of our residents.
 In the community risk assessment survey, participants could share the issues most important to them and how they are willing to contribute.
 Some issues to keep in mind include: